 Bootloader

-DepthAI bootloader is a small program which handles the booting process, either by booting the flashed application, or by initializing the OAK PoE camera so DepthAI API can connect to it.
+DepthAI bootloader is a small program which handles the booting process, either by booting the flashed application (see Standalone mode), or by initializing the OAK PoE camera so DepthAI API can connect to it.
+OAK PoE cameras already come with factory bootloader flashed at the factory.

 Device Manager

-device_manager.py is a Python helper that interfaces with device Bootloader and bootloader configuration.
+device_manager.py is a Python script that interfaces with device Bootloader and bootloader configuration.
 It can be found at depthai-python/utilities.

 • First we have to select the device we want to connect (boot) to, you can select that using: